 BEST GAMING CONSOLE VR HEADSET

 For those who already own a PS4, this VR headset is a must.
 The available VR video game catalog on the PlayStation VR is tough to beat.
 With titles like Borderlands 2 VR, Creed: Rise to Glory and over 500 other games to choose from, you won’t be at a loss for entertainment.
-Even others can join in and watch what you’re seeing with Social Screen.
+And if you have plans to buy a PS5, this headset will still be compatible with your shiny new console (whenever you get one).
 When you’re done playing games and want to relax, you can turn on a movie and enjoy the headset that way.
-Even if you don’t have a PS4, you can buy a PS4 and the VR headset for less than other VR headsets alone.
+Even if you don’t have a PS4, you can buy a PS4 and the VR headset (which also comes with controllers and a camera tracker) for less than other VR headsets alone.

-For tethered VR units, the Oculus Rift S is hard to beat for the price, but if money is no object and you want top performance, the Valve Index is what you’re looking for.
-It’s comfortable, has a wide field of view and sports incredible graphics and smoothness.
+If money is no object and you want top performance, the Valve Index is what you’re looking for.
+It’s comfortable, has a wide field of view, a 90 Hz refresh rate and sports incredible graphics and smoothness.
 The big kicker is the strap-on controllers that track the individual movement of your fingers, providing even more immersion into your gameplay.
 A few downsides include the need for a powerful gaming computer to get the most from the Index, and updating it can cause pauses in gameplay.
 If you can look past those, and the $1,000 price, this is one powerful VR headset.

 5. Nintendo Labo VR Kit